terrificdm/gitops-config/README.md

-# k8s-config
+# EKS configuration files.
-# This is for EKS GitOps Demo
+# This is for EKS GitOps Demo.